anfe67/EUROBIS-QC/README.md

 # EUROBIS-QC

 ## Background
-This project consists in the implementation of a series of Quality Control checks on marine biodiversity records (implemented as Python dictionaries).
-The records are either stored in DwCA archives or in a MS SQL database.
+This project consists in the implementation of a series of Quality Checks (QC) on marine biodiversity records (implemented as Python dictionaries).
+The records are either stored in zipped DwCA archive files or in a MS SQL database.

 Based on: